maxmcd/gRPSQLite/README.md

 The way this works is when you first submit a read for a transaction, the response will return a stable timestamp that the SQLite VFS will remember for the duration of the transaction (until atomic rollback or xUnlock is called).
 Subsequent reads from the same transaction will provide this timestamp, which your DB should use to ensure that the transaction sees a stable timestamp of the database.

-To start a read-only replica instance, simply open the DB is read-only mode.
-The VFS will verify with the capabilities of the gRPC server implementation that it can support read-only replicas (if not, it will error on open with `SQLITE_CANTOPEN`), and will not attempt to acquire a lease on open.
+**To start a read-only replica instance, simply open the DB in read-only mode.** The VFS will verify with the capabilities of the gRPC server implementation that it can support read-only replicas (if not, it will error on open with `SQLITE_CANTOPEN`), and will not attempt to acquire a lease on open.

-**Some databases that CAN support this:**
+**Some databases that CAN support read-only replicas:**

 - FoundationDB
 - CockroachDB (via `AS OF SYSTEM TIME`)